Supreme Court, investigators force Trump and his children on the defensive on multiple fronts

 Thursday brought a double whammy: The House committee sent a letter to Ivanka Trump requesting her voluntary testimony.
 In the letter, the panel said witnesses have told investigators that the former White House adviser might have direct knowledge of her father’s actions before, during and after the mob of his supporters tried to stop Congress from certifying Joe Biden as president.

-And in Atlanta, Fulton County District Attorney Fani Willis (D) requested a special-purpose grand jury to aid in her investigation into whether the former president and others committed crimes by trying to pressure Georgia election officials to overturn the results of the 2020 election.
+And in Atlanta, Fulton County District Attorney Fani Willis (D) requested a special-purpose grand jury to aid in her investigation into whether Trump and others committed crimes by trying to pressure Georgia election officials to overturn his loss in the 2020 election.

 Taken together, the events seem to spell bad news for Trump.
-But some who have observed the former president for decades are urging caution.
+But some who have observed him for decades are urging caution.
 After all, Trump survived two House impeachments — avoiding conviction by the Senate — as well as the investigation led by Robert S. Mueller III into Russian involvement in the 2016 election and several congressional probes of his administration.

 “Every time there is an investigation of Trump, the media becomes invested in [it] being a possible death knell,” said Timothy L. O’Brien, a Trump biographer and longtime critic of the former president.
 “Donald Trump has nine lives not because he’s a master dodger, but because it’s hard to prove fraud.
-It’s worth stepping back and looking at the realities of the legal proceedings and [looking] at the bars the prosecutors have to overcome to make a case.”
+It’s worth stepping back and looking at the realities of the legal proceedings and at the bars the prosecutors have to overcome to make a case.”

 Multiple advisers said Thursday that Trump was particularly interested in the New York probes and is regularly briefed by lawyers on the matter.
 James’s office is likely to bring civil charges in upcoming months, and criminal ones are still possible, according to people familiar with the matter who spoke on the condition of anonymity because they were not authorized to comment publicly.